 "Well, Lord Vader convinced Tarkin that we could track the freighter back to the Rebel base.
 It nearly worked; we very nearly wiped out their entire base and all their fighters.
 If only our defenses had been tighter... if Vader hadn't been disrupted after he lost his wingman..."

-You get the picture -- it's challenging for one person to single-handedly construct a timeline of events, but in a group, it's easier because everyone tends to more clearly remember and connect a few little pieces of the puzzle.
-(Case in point, even though I've watched Star Wars dozens, if not hundreds, of times, I didn't remember everything when I was staging these steps on my own.
-For example, I completely forgot Uncle Owen and Aunt Beru's role in the stolen plans narrative on Tatooine.)
+(Case in point: even though I've watched Star Wars many dozens of times, I didn't remember everything when I was staging these steps on my own.
+For example, I initially forgot Uncle Owen and Aunt Beru's role in the stolen plans narrative on Tatooine.)

-Engaging the team with remembering the facts objectively, and beginning to analyze them critically (rather than "emotionally" -- that comes later), are the main benefits of this step.
+Engaging the team with remembering the facts objectively, and beginning to analyze them critically (rather than "emotionally", which comes later), are the main benefits of this first step.
 The result is a shared view of events based on multiple pieces of the core truths minus the distortion of false perceptions and hidden agendas.
-This task of sharing also helps reunite team-members wedged apart by resentment or mistrust.
+This task of sharing also helps to reunite team-members wedged apart by resentment or mistrust.

 Step 2: Upvote the significant events -- good and bad -- with dot-voting, and discuss.